nselem/corason/README.md

 # EvoDivMet
 Bioinformatic Tools for studying evolution of metabolic diversity
+Tools:
+- EvoMining
+- CORASON

 ## CORASON

 ### CORe Analysis of Syntenic Orthologs for priorize Natural Product-Biosynthetic Gene Cluster
-CORASON searchs for gene clusters
+CORASON is a visual tool that searchs for gene clusters similar to a given one.
+If exists a genomic core on clusters CORASON finds it and sort clusters phylogenetically according to its core.

-Input: query gen and RAST genome database.
+**Input:** query gen and RAST genome database.
-Output: SVG graph with clusters sorted according to core genomic tree from clusters.
+**Output:** SVG graph with clusters sorted according to core genomic tree from clusters.

-CORASON was developed to find biosynthetic gene clusters, but it can used for any kind of clusters.
+CORASON was developed to find and prioritize biosynthetic gene clusters, but can be used for any kind of clusters.

 ####Advantages
-SVG
-Docker Reproducibility.
+-SVG graphs.
+Scalable graphs that allow metadata to be displayed easily.
+-Interactive.
+CORASON is not an static database, it allows you to explore your own genomes.
+-Reproducibility.
+CORASON runs on docker, that allows to perform the same analysis even if you change your local perl/blast/muscle/Gblocks/quicktree versions.

 ## CORASON Installation guide